blcxtranslations/blcx/_translated/chapter-0033.md

 After getting the medallion allowing him to leave, Lin Xuan left the Floating Cloud Valley.
 This is his first time, in the four years he has been in the sect, that he has left on a long journey.
 He had many mixed feelings.

 In fact, it was still early, the fair would only open in four days time.
 But there were advantages to leaving early.
-After all, he had never been there, first he needed to familiarize himself with the environment and learning about the market prices.
+After all, he had never been there, first he needed to familiarize himself with the environment and learn about the market prices.
 This way he would be more secure.
 This was just the character of Lin Xuan, he did not like to be bold and stand out, and he had a habit of planning before acting.

 Two days later.